eklausme/saaze-lemire/content/blog/2018/09-30-science-and-technology-links-september-30th-2018.md

 I think that these standalone headsets are interesting and could make virtual reality mainstream&hellip; something that tethered headset could never hope to do.

 These small headsets cannot hope to present rich and photorealistic environments.
-But my experience with virtual reality so far is that simpler is often better.
-1. [A single dose of a drug called Trodusquemine completely reverses arthrosclerosis](https://www.abdn.ac.uk/news/11280/) (the buildup of fat in our arteries)&hellip; in mice.
+But my experience with virtual reality so far is that simpler is often better.1.
+[A single dose of a drug called Trodusquemine completely reverses arthrosclerosis](https://www.abdn.ac.uk/news/11280/) (the buildup of fat in our arteries)&hellip; in mice.
 1. [Questionable research practices are common in ecology and evolution research](https://www.the-scientist.com/features/replication-failures-highlight-biases-in-ecology-and-evolution-science-64475): 64 percent of researchers admitted to at least one instance of selective reporting.
 The fact that these researchers almost never share their data does not help.
 1. [You can treat inflammated appendixes with antibiotics instead of using surgery](https://jamanetwork.com/journals/jama/article-abstract/2703354).